agilepro/software-craftsmanship/docs/Error Handling/Message Quality/numbered-error-messages.md

 > #15061 – Can not book trip

 This is too general to be useful.
-It doesn’t tell the user anything that can solve the problem.
+It doesn't tell the user anything that can solve the problem.
 The user will be forced to call support because they were not given the detail.

 > #15832 – Can not parse date